Disclosure: As an Amazon Associate, we earn a commission from qualifying purchases when you use our links.

 How much does a headstone cost?

-Flat markers are usually the cheapest headstone you can buy, costing around $250.
-Therefore, if your goal is to minimize how much you have to pay, we recommend starting here.
-The more upright a headstone gets, the more expensive it will generally be (of course withstanding any exceptions and outliers).
-Here is a breakdown of the average cost of a headstone by its type:
+Flat marker headstones are usually the cheapest headstones you can buy, therefore, if your goal is to minimize how much you have to pay, we recommend starting here when shopping.
+Typically, the more upright and larger a headstone gets, the more expensive it will become without considering material type.
+Here is a breakdown of the average cost of a headstone by design type:

-- Lawn-level/Flat marker: $500 – $700.
-These units are the simplest headstone you can get, and are typically flush with the ground.
+- Flat marker or Lawn-level Headstone: Costs between $200 and $700.
+Also known as grass markers, these units are the simplest headstone you can buy, and are typically flush with the ground.

-- Bevel: $850 – $1,000.
-Bevel headstones are raised a few inches off the ground and will be slightly more noticeable.
+- Bevel Headstone: Costs between $850 and $1,000.
+Bevel headstones are similar to flat marker or lawn-level headstones, but are raised a few inches from the ground, typically around 6 inches in height, and will be slightly more noticeable in comparison.

-- Slanted headstone: $1,200+.
-These headstones are cut in at an angle, making them significantly more noticeable at a distance, when compared to bevels.
+- Slanted Headstone: Costs $1,200 or more.
+These headstones are cut at an angle, making them significantly more noticeable and readable from a distance compared to flat marker and bevel headstones.

-- Upright monument/headstone: $2,000+.
-These are the most common headstone people think of, and are much more expensive.
-Upright headstones are completely vertical, and have the most room to be intricate/grand.
+- Upright or Monument Headstone: Costs $2,000 or more.
+These are the most common type of headstone and are much more expensive compared to the other options.
+Upright headstones are completely vertical and have the most room for intricate engravings and personalized designs.

-Granite tombstones are the most common and least expensive types of headstones you can buy in the United States.
+Granite headstones are the most common and least expensive type of headstone you can buy in the United States.
 The prices we’ve quoted above were all granite-based.
-Marble headstones cost, on average, $1,500 and up.
+On average, marble headstones cost $1,500 or more.

 Once engraved, the stone needs to be transported to the cemetery and installed.
 The labor usually costs around $200.
 Of course, these prices will vary a lot by market.
 We’ve seen prices as low as $50 while in some markets, they can be as much as $300 or $400.
 Transporting the headstone is no trivial matter.
 Larger headstones can weigh as much as $1,000 and need to be handled with care – since any carelessness can lead to damage.